thrust26/6502-QR-code-generator/README.md

 This project provides a simple QR code generator for the 650x family.

 Note:
 The code is mostly specifically taylored for the Atari 2600 and a version 2 QR code.
 Other platforms or QR code versions have **not** been tested.
-But it should be adaptable without too major problems.
+But it should be adaptable without too major problems (see instructions.txt).

 If you make use of my code or have questions, please let me know.